freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-introduction-to-flexbox/introduction-flexbox-lesson-d.md

 ---
 id: 6571b2ffcc1de61d7b4dd382
-title: Introduction to Flexbox Question D
+title: Introduction to Flexbox Lesson D
 challengeType: 15
 dashedName: introduction-flexbox-lesson-d
 ---
 # --description--

 Now that you have a basic understanding of how flexbox works, what is the primairy role of a flex item in a `flexbox` layout?
-Try and answer the question below.
+Try and answer the lesson below.

 # --question--